amberframework/docs/guides/overview.md

 ### View Layer

 Views are the component involved with the application's User Interface.
-These Views are generally bound from the model data and have extensions such as HTML, SLANG, ECR.
+Views are generally populated with model data and have extensions such as HTML, SLANG, ECR.

 ```ruby
 # Slang - /views/users/index.slang